-- State Board of Education banquets

-- Recognition banners, flags, and/or signage

-- Press releases endorsed by the GOSA, State Board of Education, and the State School Superintendent.
+- ➤ Governor's proclamations and/or certificates - > Flexibility/autonomy - > State Board of Education banquets - ➤ Recognition banners, flags, and/or signage - > Press releases endorsed by the GOSA, State Board of Education, and the State School Superintendent.

 Financial Award Distribution Plans

 Georgia code specifies that the following guidelines be used to determine the maximum dollar amounts of awards provided to schools.
 As stated before, all financial awards are subject to appropriation by the Georgia General Assembly.